leeyunkang/android_application_simple_labtest/README.md

 ## Note:

 - The specific features and functionalities might vary depending on the actual application.
-- This example uses the information provided in the image, bue actual app might have additional features or variations in calculations.
+- This example uses the information provided in the image, but the actual app might have additional features or variations in calculations.